Personal Training PDA

 This Professional Development Award will provide you with the underpinning knowledge and skills required to work in a personal training setting.
 The delivery of personal training services has several essential definitive features; respecting the client’s life experience, recognising the client and personal trainer as partners; providing services based on clients' preferences and choices; and it should be inclusive, promote self-determination and be based on person-centred planning.

 This PDA would be suitable as continued professional development (CPD) for those currently employed or working as personal trainers who are looking to refresh and up-skill.

-- On successful completion, you may be eligible to apply to enter the Register of Exercise Professionals (REP) at Level 3 therefore better preparing you for employment in the industry.
+- On completion of this course you may also be eligible to apply to go on the Chartered Institute for the Management of Sport and Physical Activity (CIMSPA) register, therefore better preparing you for employment in the industry

 - You will have the opportunity to make use of our sport and fitness facilities on campus

 The award is designed to complement the HNC/D in Fitness, Health and Exercise.